Tuya (NASDAQ:TUYA) Issues Q2 2021 Earnings Guidance

-Tuya (NASDAQ:TUYA) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
+Tuya (NASDAQ:TUYA) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $78 million-$81 million.

-Several equities analysts recently issued reports on the company.
-Bank of America upgraded Tuya from a neutral rating to a buy rating in a report on Friday.
-Morgan Stanley started coverage on Tuya in a report on Monday, April 19th.
-They set an overweight rating and a $26.00 target price on the stock.
+A number of brokerages have weighed in on TUYA.
+Bank of America upgraded Tuya from a neutral rating to a buy rating in a research note on Friday.
+Morgan Stanley began coverage on Tuya in a report on Monday, April 19th.
+They issued an overweight rating and a $26.00 price objective for the company.

 Tuya Inc engages in the cloud and application development business.
 It provides purpose-built Internet of Things (IoT) cloud platform that delivers a suite of offerings, including Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) to original equipment manufacturers, industry operators, and system integrators.